Nidrax/sr-remaster-pl/README.md

 ## Installation

-The Polish localization pack can be downloaded from the [Releases](https://github.com/Nidrax/sr-remaster-pl/releases) page either as an `.exe` automated installer or as a `.zip` package which just needs to be unpacked in the game's main installation directory (where the `SRX.exe` file is located).
+The Polish translation can be downloaded from the [Releases](https://github.com/Nidrax/sr-remaster-pl/releases) page, either as a `.exe` file with an automated installer, or as a `.zip` archive that can be extracted directly into the game's main installation folder (where the `SRX.exe` file is located).

+> `!` My antivirus / browser says the installer is unverified or potentially dangerous

+Unfortunately, this is a common issue with installers from small or independent developers.
+The installer was created using Inno Setup, a popular tool for building installation packages.
+Some antivirus programs may mistakenly flag such files as threats (*false positives*), especially when the installer is not digitally signed.

+A missing digital signature means the file hasn’t been verified by Microsoft as coming from a trusted publisher.
+As a result, Windows or web browsers might display warnings when trying to download or run the file.
+A certification process for digital signatures involves recurring fees, which would be pointless in a hobby project like this that we do not make money from.

+The only files we distribute are the `.TXT` files and `.DDS` textures – nothing harmful, but if you feel unsure about using the installer itself, you can always use the `.zip` package and manually extract its contents into your game’s installation folder.

+VirusTotal scan results are available in the release description on the `Releases` page (please make sure the SHA256 checksum of the file you downloaded matches the one listed on VirusTotal).